 - Log into the account that you would like to transfer the data TO (the account you will keep).

 - Go to "Upload Activity" and "Upload a file from your computer".
 Navigate to where the bulk exported data was saved, and upload.

-If you have any questions about this process, please proceed with submitting a support ticket.
+- If you have any questions about this processare having trouble accessing one of your accounts, please proceed with submitting a support ticket.
 Deactivating your account is PERMANENT and cannot be undone.